 Why I thought it was a good idea to roast vegetables on the hottest day of the year, in my tiny 2 bedroom flat is beyond me but I’ve never claimed to be the smartest tool in the box… Hang on that doesn’t sound right.
 Why would a tool need to be smart?
-Hang on, let’s check Google…
+Let’s check Google…

 Right so it’s the ‘sharpest’ tool in the box.
-Think I’ve literally just proved my point.
+Think I’ve just proved my point.

-Serves 4 / Prep time 25 mins / Total time 1 hour 10 mins
+Serves 4 / Hands on time 25 mins / Total time 1 hour 10 mins / V

-200g Butternut squash, peeled, seeds removed and cut into chunks (I buy mine ready peeled and chopped)
+200g butternut squash, peeled, seeds removed and cut into chunks (I buy it already peeled and chopped)

 Juice of a lemon